At least one killed in blaze at El Salvador ministry

 Jose Alfaro, another spokesman for emergency services, said there was no one left trapped in the building.

-(Reporting by Nelson Renteria; Editing by Andrew Hay, Robert Birsel)
+Reporting by Nelson Renteria; Editing by Andrew Hay, Robert Birsel